 2. Too Many Programs Running at Once

-What to do?
+So, what can you do?
 Use Task Manager to manage startup items.

-Task Manager is a built-in tool provided by Windows 10 that can help you pinpoint the background “culprits” — applications or processes that are consuming lots of system resources such as CPU, RAM (random access memory), etc.
+Task Manager is a built-in tool provided by Windows that can help you pinpoint the background “culprits” — applications or processes that are consuming lots of system resources such as CPU, RAM (random access memory), etc.

 3. Cluttered Hard Drive